 Ohio is notoriously lacking in natural lakes thanks to the smoothing effect of the receding glacier, but Chippewa Lake is the state's oldest natural-water exception, a rare Ohio lake that wasn't dammed into existence.
 (The glacier actually dug this 385-acre bowl as it receded more than 12,000 years ago.)
 In the middle of the nineteenth century it was a popular picnic and boating spot for families and sometime meeting place for religious services and social clubs.
 Around 1875 Edward Andrews organized the first official picnic grounds and beach under the name Andrews Pleasure Grounds.
 There were occasional concerts and tent shows, as well as fireworks on the lake's biggest event day, July 4th.

 Chippewa Lake had its own amusement park for precisely one hundred years--from 1878 through 1978, when the park's last owner, Continental Business Enterprises, finally threw in the towel.
-Now the rides--more importantly, the park itself--stand silent and overgrown in the shady woods, in a state roller coaster afficionados like to refer to as "Standing But Not Operating."
+It was largely the brainchild of Parker Beach, a dedicated entrepreneur who asked to be buried on the grounds.
+His wish was granted, supposedly, though I've never been able to find a grave there.
+Now Parker Beach's entire park is in ruins.
+Its huge rides stand silent and overgrown in the shady woods, in a state roller coaster afficionados like to refer to as "Standing But Not Operating."
 My good friend Rookie's website SBNO is the definitive source for information about Chippewa Lake, as well as other defunct parks in Ohio (including the recently-demolished Idora Park).
 It's thanks to his kind permission that I'm able to use many of these photos, both historic and new, since I didn't always get the best angle on some of the weed-choked machinery.
 Sometimes the artifacts were harder to miss, though--like this stripped-out pickup truck lying alongside its twin in the middle of the main thoroughfare.

 Back to Chippewa Lake.
 It really became an amusement park, as we understand the term today, in the 1880s, when Andrews added the tourist steamboat (usually called Miss Chippewa) and installed the park's first roller coaster.
 The coaster was typically primitive and typically dangerous, consisting of a single passenger car on a narrow-gauge track with one steep drop; after each ride workers had to push the car back to the top of the hill.
 Despite the advances, Edward Andrews wasn't up to the task of maintaining a popular amusement destination, and the place began to deteriorate, often covered in litter and disrupted by drunks.